A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

-For an alternative representation, we calculate all species mobilities from the molar volumes and the conductivity via the analytical prediction \cref{eq:BinaryPredictMobs}, and compare the results with the species mobilities obtained from eNMR measurements. \Cref{fig:BinaryMobseNMRvsPred} shows the eNMR mobilities for the same set of ILs as shown in \cref{fig:BinaryMobsVsVols}.
-Here, circles represent the positive cation values and squares the negative anion mobilities.
-Furthermore, experimental results are shown in orange and the analytically predicted mobilities are shown in blue.
-For the majority of the systems, there is a high quantitative agreement between the experimental and theoretical results.
-Hence, the volume-based approach yields a satisfactory description of the system.
-In contrast, a test of the validity of the mass-based description of the species mobility ratio, see \cref{eq:mass_binary_mobility}, with the same ionic liquids did not yield a good correlation, see Refs.~\citenum{Lorenz2022} and \citenum{Schoenhoff2018}.
+We highlight the relevance of the volume-based description for the eNMR experiment in \cref{fig:BinaryMobseNMRvsPred}, where we compare the analytical results for the species mobilities, as calculated from the partial molar volumes and the conductivity via \cref{eq:BinaryPredictMobs}, with the species mobilities obtained from eNMR measurements. \Cref{fig:BinaryMobseNMRvsPred} shows the corresponding set of eNMR mobilities for the ILs used in in \cref{fig:BinaryMobsVsVols}, where circles represent the positive cation values and squares the negative anion mobilities.
+Furthermore, experimental results are shown in orange and the analytically predicted mobilities in blue.
+Apparently, there is a high quantitative agreement between the experimental and theoretical results for the majority of the systems.
+This confirms our conclusion from above.

-As summary, we find that the volume-based description is quantitatively in very good agreement with the experimental data.
-In contrast, the application of a mass-based description does not reproduce the experimental results in a satisfactory manner.
+As summary, we find that the volume-based description subject to the assumption that $\vvel=0$ is quantitatively in very good agreement with the experimental data.
+In contrast, the mass-based description subject to the assumption of vanishing momentum flux does not reproduce the experimental results in a satisfactory manner.
 This confirms that the assumption of vanishing volume-based drift velocity is better justified than the assumption of local momentum conservation.
 As consequence, the volume-based model provides a better description for eNMR experiments in pure ILs than the mass-based description.

-Altogether, we conclude that species diffusion in a nearly incompressible electrolyte preserves, by definition, to a very good approximation local thermodynamic volume elements, but not the local momentum density.
-Indeed, in an incompressible mixture of components with different mass densities, volume conservation implies a center-of-mass motion and thus transport of momentum, but no volume changes.
+Furthermore, we conclude that species diffusion in an incompressible electrolyte preserves, by definition, to a very good approximation local thermodynamic volume elements, but not the local momentum density.
+Indeed, in an incompressible mixture of components with different mass densities, volume conservation implies a center-of-mass motion and, thus, transport of momentum but no volume changes. \\